imapex/imapex101/module3/Module 3 README.md

 	Successfully built 331e39ad1dc4
 	```

+[item]: # (slide)
+## Dockerfile: EXPOSE
-* **Dockerfile Content**:  Use `EXPOSE` to specify what port(s) your container will use to host services externally.
+* Use `EXPOSE` to specify what port(s) your container will use to host services externally.
 For example, if you are building a Web App Container, you'll likely expose port 80.

 ```
 FROM debian:latest